Quick Takes

 To my Democrat friends: It would be appreciated if there was an acknowledgement that climate science, though compelling in a directional sense, is not conclusive in its precision or magnitude.

-Both sides need to move toward scepticism of their own beliefs rather than extracting “certainties” from predictive forecasts.
+Both sides need to move toward skepticism of their own beliefs rather than extracting “certainties” from predictive forecasts.

 Let’s work towards a simple cross-party consensus on a few basic precepts.
 Then we can begin work on long-term market-based solutions that don’t harm Americans economically in the near-term.